MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/train-score-using-python-in-tsql.md

 Scoring and training processes can often be optimized by leveraging features of SQL Server, such as parallel processing, or by using algorithms in [revoscalepy](../python/what-is-revoscalepy.md) or [MicrosoftML](https://docs.microsoft.com/machine-learning-server/python-reference/microsoftml/microsoftml-package) that support streaming and parallel execution, rather than using standard Python libraries.

-## Next lesson
+## Next steps

-In the final lesson, you run Python code from a remote client, using SQL Server as the compute context.
-This step is optional, if you don't have a Python client, or don't intend to run Python outside a stored procedure.
+Previous tutorials focused on local execution.
+However, you can also run Python code from a client workstation, using SQL Server as the remote compute context.
+For more information about setting up a client workstation that connects to SQL Server, see [Set up Python client tools](../python/setup-python-client-tools-sql.md).

 + [Create a revoscalepy model from a Python client](use-python-revoscalepy-to-create-model.md)